Aussie Malcolm: Immigration

-Malcolm became involved with Immigration as Parliamentary Under Secretary to Jim Bolger in 1977 and continued, as Minister, until 1984.
-Malcolm made wide use of his ministerial discretion to stop dawn raid deportations when children or other exceptional circumstances were involved, laying the foundation for many Pacifica families now well settled in New Zealand.
-His response to the Indo-Chinese refugee crisis was the foundation for New Zealand refugee policies that persist to the present and are still well regarded internationally.
-For both approaches he received criticism from the political right.
+Malcolm became involved with immigration as Parliamentary Under Secretary to Jim Bolger in 1977 and continued, as Minister, until 1984.
+Malcolm made use of his ministerial discretion to stop dawn raid deportations when children or other exceptional circumstances were involved.
+The Prime Minister Robert Muldoon publicly disagreed with Malcolm's decision to end legal action against Pacific visa overstayers and Malcolm twice attempted to resign, which Muldoon did not accept.
+Malcolm's attempts to resign caused Muldoon to publicly u-turn on the issue.

+His response to the Vietnamese refugee crisis was the foundation for New Zealand refugee policies that persist to the present.
+Seven hundred refugees were taken in from Vietnam, then known as Indochina, by New Zealand.
+For both approaches, he received criticism from the political right.
 Later, by issuing visas to the 1981 Springboks, he received criticism from the political left.
-Malcolm was highly interventionist, making many individual case decisions and instituting policies some regarded as "quirky", at the time; such as permitting restaurants to employ ethnic chefs to improve cuisine; Chinese market gardeners to employ family members to replace their own children who were moving into the professions; the entry of skilled musicians and artists; and the first "entrepreneur" policy.
-Malcolm's liberalism saw an increase in non-white migration, especially as "special cases", but he persisted with the Eurocentric policy of only accepting mainstream occupational migrants from "traditional source" countries.
+Malcolm was highly interventionist, making individual case decisions and instituting policies some regarded as "quirky" at the time, such as permitting restaurants to employ ethnic chefs, Chinese market gardeners to employ family members to replace their own children who were moving into the professions, the entry of skilled musicians and artists, and the first "entrepreneur" policy.
 After widespread review and submissions his new Immigration Bill was to undertake its second reading the night Muldoon announced the snap election in 1984.
-That legislation re-emerged later as the Labour-sponsored Immigration Act of 1987.
+His legislation re-emerged later as the Labour-sponsored Immigration Act of 1987.

 Tobacco

-As the Minister of Health during the 1981–84 National government, Malcolm features in a 1985 tobacco industry document, a report written by a Tobacco Institute of America official who had visited New Zealand.
-The official was accompanied by Donald Hoel, a lawyer in the US law firm Shook, Hardy & Bacon, who worked for the tobacco industry.
+As the Minister of Health during the 1981–84 National government, Malcolm negotiated a voluntary agreement restricting tobacco advertising while a petition of 4,270 signatures calling for the abolition of cigarette advertising was being considered by Parliament.

-The document described a February 1985 lunch meeting attended by Michael Thompson of the Tobacco Institute of New Zealand, people from the tobacco company Rothmans and the local British American Tobacco branch.

-Later years
+Later life

 In 1984 Malcolm was involved in the KZ 7 campaign, joining the project as campaign director.
 The team finished second in the 1987 Louis Vuitton Cup.
-Malcolm later established Malcolm Pacific Limited, an immigration consultancy firm, where he remains a Director.
+Malcolm later established Malcolm Pacific Limited, an immigration consultancy firm, where he was a director.
+He briefly considered re-entering politics, contemplating seeking the National Party nomination for the 1992 Tamaki by-election after Muldoon's resignation from parliament.
+He decided against it and supported Clem Simich, Muldoon's preferred successor.

 In 1999 Malcolm and diving friend Jeroen Jongejans formed Dive!
 Tutukaka, New Zealand's largest dive charter company, operating at the Poor Knights Islands.
-Malcolm no longer has a financial interest in the company.

-Family
+Personal life and death

-On 27 February 1965, Malcolm married Astrid Margaret Silver, the daughter of F. B. Silver.
+On 27 February 1965, Malcolm married Astrid Margaret Silver, the daughter of Frederick Brailsford Silver and Helga Adela Elisabeth Silver (née Henkel).
 Astrid Malcolm was elected to the Auckland City Council for the Mount Eden ward on the Citizens & Ratepayers ticket from 1989 to 1998.
 She died of a suspected embolism during a diving accident at the Poor Knights Islands in 2000.
-The couple had one son and three daughters.
+The couple had three daughters and one son.
+They also fostered numerous children from his retirement until his death.

+Malcolm died on 11 September 2024.
+The following day, his family announced his death in Whangārei at the age of 83.